 You may notice certain things are missing from your site after you update them.
 Google Analytics and social media plugins often vanish.
 If you have galleries, the gallery plugin may stop working or give you error messages, but the new version of the gallery plugin may not look the same as the old one, and it may not work the same way.
 You might need to install a completely different plugin and you might have to resize your images or thumbnails.

-It’s very important to be hosted on Bluehost or other server that makes a backup copy of your files.
+It’s very important to be hosted on a server that makes a backup copy of your files, and we also recommend an additional backup system in the event the host’s server fails.
 Unlike a regular html or php website, there is no other copy of your WordPress site.
 Many servers don’t make a backup.
-Bluehost is rated the #1 choice by WordPress for this and other important reasons to do with the security of your site.

-At Kits Media we also offer managed hosting on Bluehost servers.
+At Kits Media we also offer managed hosting on a Canadian server.
 Managed hosting gives you an added layer of security and ensures we can easily install backup copies for you.

 We proceed very carefully after first making our own backup of your files, and we recommend you do the same if you choose to do your own updates.